 - Loose wires.
 Unsecured wires provide subpar connections and can cause circuit overloading.
 Gently tug on each wire to ensure it’s firmly in place.

 Poor circuit connections can stem from a variety of problems, including:

-- Mismatched Breakers.
+- Mismatched breakers.
 Mismatched breakers are a common problem.
 Most breaker boxes are designed to hold 15-amp breakers.
-Some homeowners, accidently or in an effort to avoid regular overloads, replace their 15-amp breakers with higher-amp models.
+Some homeowners, accidentally or in an effort to avoid regular overloads, replace their 15-amp breakers with higher-amp models.
 Using a breaker with increased amperage will allow your circuits to overload without tripping a breaker.
 This can result in fires and severe damage to your home’s electrical system.
 Check your breakers to ensure they match your breaker box’s amp rating.
 Replace any over- or under-powered breakers.

-- Aluminum Wiring.
+- Aluminum wiring.
 Aluminum was popular in residential electrical systems during the 1960s and 70s.
 Unlike copper, aluminum expands and contracts with temperature changes.
 The contraction and expansion of aluminum can cause loose connections and present fire hazards.
 Have a professional examine your wiring if you have an older home.

 - Leaks.
 Breaker boxes are usually located in basements, laundry rooms, utility rooms and other areas of the home containing high levels of moisture.
 Over time, water can collect on exposed wires and cause corrosion.
 Inspect any visible wires for rust or other corrosion.
 Moisture can also affect the interior of your breaker box.
 Have a professional inspect the inside of your breaker box for moisture-related deterioration.